|

 Then you must use some JQuery function.

 The syntax of JQuery function is rather different from the that of the simple Javascript functions.
-If you do not know it, you will learn through the following examples.

 You can learn much more about JQuery from the W3Schools JQuery Ajax Tutorial.